Note

 Discover what is in the dataset without downloading anything.

-the package (laion_fmri.splits).
-No subject data is fetched.
+the package (laion_fmri.splits) – no subject data is fetched.

-so you can copy them without this script triggering a download.
+can copy them without this script triggering a download.

 Pick the subject you want to look at on the line below: